 TUNERS, CAPOS AND STRINGS

-A capo tuner is a great all in one option, which means you can tune up and also change the key of any song by clipping it on any fret.
+A capo tuner is a great all-in-one option, which means you can tune up and also change the key of any song by clipping it on any fret.

-Alternatively, you may prefer to have a separate capo and tuner, especially as the 2-in-1 capo tuner can be a little bulky and some may feel it gets in the way of your left hand fretting.
-Therefore, I've added links for separately buying a tuner and capo.
-This capo comes with 6 free plectrums too, so overall both options work out pretty similar in price.
+Alternatively, you may prefer to have a separate capo and tuner, especially as the 2-in-1 capo tuner can be a little bulky and some find it gets in the way of left hand fretting.

 I have both a Yamaha and a Casio keyboard that have lasted many years, so I believe these makes are reliable, along with Roland keyboards, which tend to be more expensive.